Blogs

 Apache Kafka

-Apache Kafka is another open-source data pipeline software solution.
+Apache Kafka is another open-source data pipeline solution.
 Users can ingest and process data in real-time.
 It provides a distributed messaging system that allows producers to publish messages to topics and consumers (downstream processing systems, databases, or other applications) to subscribe to these topics and process the messages in real-time.

 Pros